enzo-project/enzo-dev/doc/manual/source/user_guide/CosmologicalInitialConditions.rst

 **NewCenterFloat**
     Indicates that the final grid should be recenter so that this point is the new center (0.5 0.5 0.5) of the grid.
+**AutomaticSubgridBuffer**
+    For multi-grid (nested) initial code generation (with the above parameters).
+This parameter controls how many coarse cells are added around each refined region as buffer zones.
+The value of 1 is probably ok, but larger values (4?) are probably safer.
+    Default: 1
 **MaxDims**
     All dimensions are specified as one to three numbers deliminated by spaces (and for those familiar with the KRONOS or ZEUS method of